kpc333/hw00/README.md

 Note:

 * the "commit hash" (`7333fbb`) is unique to this example; it'll most likely be different on your machine.
 * The `-am` switches on the `git commit` command serve two purposes: the `a` part serves to "stage" this file for commits and the `m` portion serves to indicate a commit message that must accompany every commit.
 If you leave off the `m` portion, you'll find yourself in a weird editor (named `vi`) whose usage is beyond the scope of this assignment.
+For those that are interested, [here](https://www.openvim.com/) is a fun, interactive tutorial on vi.
+I highly recommend learning to use vi as it a rather ubiquitous editor used in any linux-based system.

 ### Adding New Files Under Revision Control and Commiting Changes